Merkoba/Meltdown/README.md

 Tabs can be closed by middle clicking them.
 Empty tabs won't require a confirmation.
 The need for confirmations can also be configured through arguments.

+When there is a single tab, the tab bar is not shown, as soon as second tab is created, the tab bar is shown.
+This can be configured, to always show the tab bar, or to never show it.

 ---

 ## Find <a name="find"></a>